MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 In that case, the activity hosting the dialog might be replaced without user interaction.
 So the SDK calls the listener again so that you can restore the custom dialog.

-## Enable or disable Mobile Center Distribute at runtime
+## Enable or disable App Center Distribute at runtime

-You can enable and disable Mobile Center Distribute at runtime.
-If you disable it, the SDK will not provide any in-app update functionality but you can still use Distribute service in Mobile Center portal.
+You can enable and disable App Center Distribute at runtime.
+If you disable it, the SDK will not provide any in-app update functionality but you can still use Distribute service in App Center portal.

 ```java
 Distribute.setEnabled(false);
 ```
-To enable Mobile Center Distribute again, use the same API but pass `true` as a parameter.
+To enable App Center Distribute again, use the same API but pass `true` as a parameter.

 ```java
 Distribute.setEnabled(true);